-The macroeconomics group includes Agustin Benetrix, Vahagn Galstyan, Paul Scanlon and Michael Wycherley.
-The international development area also has critical mass with staff members Fadi Hassan, Michael King, Tara Mitchell, Gaia Narciso and Carol Newman.
-John O'Hagan is prominent in the field of cultural economics, while Eleanor Denny is highly active in the field of energy economics.
-Sean Barrett, Francis O'Toole and Andrew Somerville are active in various fields of applied microeconomics (transport economics, competition economics, applied theory).
+The macroeconomics group includes Agustin Benetrix, Davide Romelli, Paul Scanlon and Michael Wycherley as well as Patrick Honohan and Philip Lane.
+This group is centred around the International Macro-TCD (IM-TCD) research unit, that aims to provide high-quality research in the field of international macroeconomics and finance.
+Eleanor Denny is highly active in the field of energy economics, while Martina Kirchberger and Ronan Lyons are very active in the area of urban economics.
+Ronan Lyons and Marvin Suesse are both prominent in the field of economic history.
+Francis O'Toole is active in various fields of applied microeconomics (competition economics, applied theory).
 For more detailed information on research activity, see the home pages of individual staff members.